Cleveland Guardians: Guardians rebranding

 On December 18, 2020, the team announced that the Indians name and logo would be dropped after the 2021 season, later revealing the replacement to be the Guardians.
 In their first season as the Guardians, the team won the 2022 AL Central Division crown, marking the 11th division title in franchise history.
 In the best-of-three AL Wild Card Series, the Guardians won the series against the Tampa Bay Rays 2–0, to advance to the AL Division Series.
 The Guardians lost the series to the New York Yankees 3–2, ending their season.
 In June 2022, sports investor David Blitzer bought a 25% stake in the franchise with an option to acquire controlling interest in 2028.

 Following Francona's retirement at the end of the 2023 season, the Guardians named Stephen Vogt as their new manager on November 6, 2023.
 Vogt would lead the Guardians to a bounce-back season, winning the AL Central with a 92–69 record.
 The Guardians would beat their AL Central rival the Detroit Tigers in the AL Division Series in five games, but would lose to the New York Yankees in the AL Pennant in five games.

 In 2025, Vogt led the team back from a 15.5 game deficit in July, to overtake Detroit and win the second straight AL Central title under his watch.

+In 2026, the Guardians would three-peat as Central Division champions, marking Vogt's third division title in as many years as manager.